Rogerskelamen/nvim/README.md

 ---

 In addition, when you scroll you screen, the cursor will stay 5 lines above the bottom of the screen and 5 lines below the top of the screen.

+### Startify

+I use `figlet` to draw the 3D-ascii, so you have to get `figlet` installed in your machine if you want the ascii picture.

+As well, you have to add [`3d.flf`](https://github.com/xero/figlet-fonts/blob/master/3d.flf) to `figlet` which makes sure the command works well.

 ## Run Function